tesselle/dimensio/README.md

 ### Visualize

-Visualization methods produce graphics with as few elements as possible.
 **dimensio** uses [**ggplot2**](https://github.com/tidyverse/ggplot2)
 for plotting informations.
-This makes it easy to customize diagrams (e.g. using extra layers, themes and scales).
+Visualization methods produce graphics with as few elements as possible: this makes it easy to customize diagrams (e.g. using extra layers, themes and scales).

 ``` r